What Happens NextJ. David

 Do us both the favor and turn

-, you say though I pretend
+the volume off, you say though I pretend

 not to listen.
 Outside on Georgia Avenue,